ElizabethBrooks/DaphniaGenomics_MultiGenome/README.md

 Note that singularity needs to be installed on your system.
 The ND CRC servers already have singularity available.

 ### Steps
-1. Install and test the EGAPx software.
+1. Install, configure, and test the EGAPx software.
 2. Format any input files, such as the reads fasta files or yaml guide file.
 3. Run EGAPx using as many cores as possible and with sufficient data storage.
 This will depend on the size and number of input files, for example.